microsoft/fhir-server/docs/SchemaMigrationGuide.md

 `SqlServer:SchemaOptions:AutomaticUpdatesEnabled": "true"`

-* If the property sets to ' startuptrue', then the schema would be upgraded automatically on the server startup.
+* If the property sets to 'true', then the schema would be upgraded automatically on the server startup.
-* If the property sets to 'false'. then the schema would remain in the same state.
+* If the property sets to 'false', then the schema would remain in the same state.
 Moreover, the schema would only be upgraded by running the schema migration tool as needed.

-The setting should be considered for each web project
+This configurable property should be considered for each web project

 * Stu3 - https://github.com/microsoft/fhir-server/blob/master/src/Microsoft.Health.Fhir.Stu3.Web/Properties/launchSettings.json#L27
 * R4 - https://github.com/microsoft/fhir-server/blob/master/src/Microsoft.Health.Fhir.R4.Web/Properties/launchSettings.json#L28